beetbox/beets/docs/faq.rst

 -------------------------------

-We use the `issue tracker <https://github.com/sampsyo/beets/issues>`__ on GitHub.
-(Older issues are still on Google Code; these will be migrated eventually.) `Enter a new issue <https://github.com/sampsyo/beets/issues/new>`__ there to report a bug.
+We use the `issue tracker <https://github.com/sampsyo/beets/issues>`__ on GitHub. `Enter a new issue <https://github.com/sampsyo/beets/issues/new>`__ there to report a bug.
 Please follow these guidelines when reporting an issue:

 -  Most importantly: if beets is crashing, please `include the traceback <http://imgur.com/jacoj>`__.
 Tracebacks can be more